GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

         db.session.commit()
 ```

 As we mentioned above, any method that does not start with `test_` is ignored by the testing framework.
-This allows us to add any auxillary methods we would need.
+This allows us to add any auxiliary methods we would need.
 Once this is done, we need to perform the actual login:

 ```python
 # test_web_app.py